C4IR/FAIR.m/add-ons/FAIRFEM/README.md

 # FAIRFEM - Image Registration using Finite Elements

-this is an extension for the Matlab based toolbox [FAIR.m](https://github.com/C4IR/FAIR.m) which must be installed before using this code.
+this is an add-on for the Matlab based toolbox FAIR; see https://github.com/C4IR/FAIR.m for details and license issues and FAIRFEM/contents.m for an overview.

 ## What's new?